ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Up until the end of the first world war, Sweden was an extremely poor place.
 In particular, the country life for the majority consisted of small family farms on rented land, hard labour, and starvation.

 Unlike the poor pre-world-war times, the Sweden of today has a significant public safety net meaning all people are guaranteed free university eduction, free healthcare, and a basic retirement plan.
+But an appartment in Stockholm is very costly and a hurdle for a young person wanting to set up a life in the city.

 ### Vasastan